fingertap/fird.cython/README.md

-# FIRD: Fraud Detection by Simultaneous Feature Selection and Clustering
+# FIRD: Modeling Heterogeneous Statistical Patterns In High-dimensional Data By Adversarial Distributions: An Unsupervised Generative Framework

 This is a [Cython](https://cython.org/) implementation of the clustering algorithm FIRD.